-- Review the questions provided by CAM prior to the monthly call. - Complete the Program Management Data Report monthly, as needed. (see Appendix E) - Provide verbal answers to the CAM during the call. - Send an email to CAM concurring with call summary notes within 5 working days of receipt.
+- Review the questions provided by CAM prior to the monthly call - Complete the Program Management Data Report monthly, as needed.
+(Task 9) - Provide verbal answers to the CAM during the call. - Send an email to CAM concurring with call summary notes.